uintdev/qrserv/README.md

 Note: Android builds on GitHub will have a different certificate than builds on the Play Store.
 In other words, you cannot upgrade a build from installation source A via source B and vice versa.

+## Contributing

+Before creating a new issue or putting together a pull request (particularly regarding feature requests or potential improvements), please refer to the [design philosophy](PHILOSOPHY.md).
+It also serves as a Q&A.

 ## Building

 ### Android